 You find yourself comparing to others and listening to the lie, “Why can’t I be like her?
 Have her life?
 Why does my life have to be so hard?”
 You long for something else….ANYTHING…you just want this feeling to reside.

 Insecurity is a form of fear, but did you know that God can use it for your good? – Sue A. Allen

-No matter who you are, you have felt the familiar feeling of insecurity inside.
+No matter who you are, you have felt the familiar battle of insecurity inside.
 It exists to tell us of potential danger lurking nearby.
 It can persist for a length of time, and before you know it…it’s no longer a temporary feeling, but instead a persistent being of who you are.

 In other words, our identity is who we believe we are at the core (or at least, the persona of who we want to be).
 When we feel insecure, an internal alarm is alerting us of an “idol” that needs to be examined and extinguished.
 Because let me tell you something…you cannot be feeling insecure and trusting God at the same time.
 The two cannot co-exist.
 But you may find it difficult to take your thoughts captive, so then what?

-In a lot of ways, insecurity is like “a fever” that exists to tell you something is wrong.
+In a lot of ways, the battle of insecurity is like “a fever” that exists to tell you something is wrong.
 It’s actually God’s way of telling you that you’ve taken your eyes off of HIm.
 The heavy weight of failure, condemnation, or inadequacy is to enlighten you that you need Jesus to meet you where you are.